synsless/avabur-clan-stats/README.md

 ## Optional Components

 I've added `market.py`, which collects all the market entries except those for weapons, armour, and gems.
-Right now there is no script to munge that data, but I'll come up with that soon enough.
-For now you can at least store that data, if you want it.
-If you don't, just don't execute this script.
+It works just like `collect.py` does.
+That also means it only collects data once a day.
+If you want something that monitors more frequently than that, you'll have to make some adjustments to the database and code.

+* You need to add a `marketdir` setting to the `settings.json` file that points to where your market files will live.
+* You need to run `market.py` periodically.
+* You need to run `rendermarket.py` afterwards to generate the data file.
+* Put `market.html` in the folder pointed to by `marketdir` and enjoy!

 ## License